 Statue of St. Wenceslas

 One of Wenceslas Square’s main attractions is the equestrian statue of St. Wenceslas, sculpted by Josef Václav Myslbek.
-Wenceslas served as Prince of Bohemia in the 10th century before his brother and a group of nobles assassinated him.
+Wenceslas served as Prince of Bohemia in the 10th century and would later be assassinated by his brother and a group of nobles.

 The statue of St. Wenceslas is surrounded by carvings of four other Czech saints: Saint Ludmila, Saint Agnes of Bohemia, Saint Prokop, and Saint Adalbert of Prague.